datawire/ambassador-docs/howtos/filter-dev-guide.md

-# Developing Custom Filters for Routing
+# Developing custom filters for routing

 Sometimes you may want Ambassador Edge Stack to manipulate an incoming request.
 Some example use cases: